Authors:

 Place of publication:

-The review is devoted to the analysis of the characteristics of pathogenesis, diagnosis and therapy of traumatic brain injury (CHMT) from the point of view of a neurologist.
-The mechanisms of development of damage to the central nervous system, including neuro -sparks and oxidative stress, are considered, in persons carrying the ChMT, the connection of clinical manifestations with the severity of the injury.
-Particular attention is paid to the description of such consequences of the TSMT as structural pharmacoresistant epilepsy and post -traumatic stress disorder.
-The data is given that rehabilitation measures at the victims of the Civil Code are difficult and less accessible in the conditions of the Covid-19 pandemic.
-The need to include antioxidant/antihypoxant Mexidol in the complex CMT therapy was noted.
-In the conditions of the Covid-19, the role of a neurologist increases in the provision of assistance to victims with the CCT, especially at the outpatient stage, during therapy, and medical rehabilitation.
-Key words: traumatic brain injury, oxidative stress, structural pharmacoresistant epilepsy, post-traumatic stress disorder, infection SARS-COV-2, Mexidol.
+This review analyzes the pathogenesis, diagnosis, and treatment of traumatic brain injury (TBI) from a neurologist's perspective.
+The mechanisms of CNS damage, including neuroinflammation and oxidative stress, in individuals with TBI are discussed, as well as the relationship between clinical manifestations and injury severity.
+Particular attention is paid to the sequelae of TBI, such as structural drug-resistant epilepsy and post-traumatic stress disorder.
+Data are presented demonstrating that rehabilitation measures for TBI victims are complicated and less accessible during the COVID-19 pandemic.
+The need to include the antioxidant/antihypoxant Mexidol in complex TBI therapy is noted.
+In the context of COVID-19, the role of neurologists in providing care to TBI victims is increasing, especially at the outpatient stage, during therapy, and during medical rehabilitation.
+Key words:traumatic brain injury, oxidative stress, structural drug-resistant epilepsy, post-traumatic stress disorder, SARS-Cov-2 infection, Mexidol.